fang-bio/PD_DSV_curli_metagenomics/results/figures/README.md

 ## Figure 3

-**Variation in inferred metagenomic functional profiles and pathway-level features associated with *Desulfovibrio*–curli co-elevation**
+**Desulfovibrio–curli co-elevation is associated with variation in inferred metagenomic functional profiles and pathway-level features**

 - **Panel a:** Principal coordinates analysis (PCoA) of inferred metagenomic functional profiles based on Aitchison distance.
 Samples were classified into Both Low, Curli Only, *Desulfovibrio* Only and Both High groups using within-cohort median abundance thresholds.
 Ellipses denote 80% confidence intervals.
 The PERMANOVA result for the *Desulfovibrio* × curli-associated gene interaction term is shown.
 - **Panel b:** Diverging lollipop plot of pathway-level interaction coefficients from multivariable interaction models.
 Pathways are ordered according to the interaction coefficient (β), and point size represents statistical significance as −log₁₀-transformed Benjamini–Hochberg-adjusted q values.